soonick/soonick.github.io/_drafts/2019-02-06-writing-a-vim-plugin-grepfrut.md

 All the code will be in grepfrut.vim.
 README.md will be used for documentation.

 Before we start to write code, we have to decide what it will do.
-I want to keep it very simple, to use the plugin we will start with the `Gf` command:
+I want to keep it very simple.
+To use the plugin we will start with the `Gf` command:

 ```viml
 :Gf <search string>